 This can be devastating for vulnerable young children who are the scapegoat child, as well as adults.
 Not only are their minds living in inner conflict, turmoil, distress, But Self-worth is also often shattered, with never-ending games and blame from the narcissist and the narcissist’s party of enablers.
 Young children can have their other parent, siblings and other family members turned against them.
 In friendship groups, you can become singled out and eventually left out, and at work, you can have all your colleagues turn against you.
 Left to question your own self-worth and full of dread to speak out for who you indeed are.

-This causes cognitive dissonance, as the scapegoat can feel clearly that they don’t feel good around the narcissist, how others are attacking them, yet as they’ve usually done no wrong it confuses reality, with the narcissist seemingly treating all others so well, the scapegoat is generally left further confused believing it to be them.
-As everyone is treating them so horribly.
+This causes cognitive dissonance, as the scapegoat can feel clearly that they don’t feel good around the narcissist, how others are attacking them.
+Yet, as they’ve usually done no wrong, it confuses reality, with the narcissist seemingly treating all others so well, the scapegoat is generally left further confused believing it to be them as everyone is treating them so horribly.
 While everyone else is treating all others so well.
 The scapegoat is usually the one who knows something isn’t right.
 Knows their own mind, will not conform and is happier with their own opinions, why the narcissist must take them down, fear they’ll expose the narcissist, fear they’ll do better than the narcissist, yet because the scapegoat’s spirit is crushed so much.
 It’s often hard for them to break free.
 Most child scapegoats do flee the family home early on if they can.
 (Not all.)
-Some become the black sheep and the disobedient one, that seems to go off the rails, trying to heal inner pain and inner shame, that they themselves don’t understand, they can become people-pleasers, through years of abuse and trying to be liked, or go the opposite and become extremely independent on their own minds, as they’ve learned through the years that only themselves will look out for themselves and that they can not trust others, even when others mean well.
+Some become the disobedient one, that seems to go off the rails, trying to heal inner pain and inner shame, that they themselves don’t understand, they can become people-pleasers, through years of abuse and trying to be liked, or go the opposite and become extremely independent on their own minds, as they’ve learned through the years that only themselves will look out for themselves and that they can not trust others, even when others mean well.
 Without healing, they are left questioning those around them.
 Some become cold and distant.

 When one of both parents have narcissistic traits, the scapegoat usually has some form of instinct, yet not sure what, I’ve spoken to a few who even though it was only emotionally abused, often remember thinking negative thoughts about abuse as they grew, without being able to connect them, they just knew something wasn’t right, yet as a child that’s all they know so can not understand themselves.
 A young child can not see/understand/ or know; most adults don’t until they learn about NPD.
 Young children might sense they are not loved or feel violated in some way, yet often blame themselves, as they get all the blame from those around them, especially the parents.